BAbrandon/CTFs/SEC-T/SprinklerSystem/README.md

 CONTENT_LENGTH =
 ```

 At first I was confused about what information this was giving me.
-Then I relized that it is a script that was run on the web server.
+Then I realized that it is a script that was run on the web server.

 Once I figured that out I googled the script /cgi-bin/test-cgi the first link was: